einarjon/adventofcode.sh/README.md

 Input not included, but can be given on the command line.
 Defaults to *number*.txt in the same folder (no leading 0).
+Setting env variable PUREBASH to any value (or giving a second argument) will use slow bash instead of using faster awk in days 15 and 25.

 Description of what I'm doing.
 Contains spoilers....